HyperRepo/HyperRepo/README.md

 - 👋 Hi, I’m Aj from assam Assamese
-- 👀 I’m interested in kisee bhee tarah se paisa kamaana but aaj aaj tak ek kamaya nehi
+- 👀 I’m interested in kisee bhee tarah se paisa kamaane me but aaj aaj tak ek kamaya nehi
 - 🌱 I’m currently trying deploy a telegram bot but me nehi kar pa raha hu
 - 💞️ I’m looking to collaborate on ... a Hindi friend Anyone who can help to me to deploy the bot for me
 - 📫 How to reach me ...via telegram @DramaMob